Logo

 Start your journey to homeownership today

-See which of the certified Sharīʿah compliant mortgages you could be eligible for, create a Tembo plan.
-It’s free to complete, there’s no credit check involved and it only takes 10 minutes to complete.
+Explore the mortgage options you could be eligible for by creating a Tembo plan.
+It’s free, there's no credit check involved, and it only takes 10 minutes.

 Get started